 According to a whistleblower complaint, The Boeing Company chose not to install certain safety features on its 737 Max jets because of concerns about increased costs and delayed production schedules.
-Two of the jets crashed in Indonesia and Ethiopia, killing a total of 346 people.
+In 2019, two of the jets crashed in Indonesia and Ethiopia, killing a total of 346 people.
 A report issued by the House Committee on Transportation and Infrastructure concluded that a "culture of concealment' at Boeing and 'grossly insufficient' federal oversight" contributed to the two crashes.
-Boeing has suspended production of the 737 Max, and the Justice Department is investigating the case.
+Boeing was charged with conspiring to defraud the Federal Aviation Administration based on allegations that two employees withheld information about changes made to software implicated in the two crashes.
+The Justice Department entered into a deferred prosecution agreement that obligates the company to pay a \$244 million fine, \$500 million in compensation to the victims' families, and \$1.77 billion in compensation to customers who were unable to use the 737 Max.
+The victims' families are pursuing civil suits against Boeing, and the Justice Department is still investigating whether the company misled the F.A.A. while seeking approval for the 737 Max by failing to disclose information about the software, which led to its omission from training materials.
 See Natalie Kitroeff et al., Boeing Rejected Safety System for 737 Max Jet, Engineer Says, N.Y.
 TIMES, Oct.
 3, 2019, at B1; Ian Duncan & Michael Laris, House Report Faults Boeing, FAA in Crashes, WASH.
 POST, Mar.
-7, 2020, at A2.
+7, 2020, at A2; Niraj Chokshi & Michael S. Schmidt, Boeing Reaches \$2.5 Billion Settlement with U.S. over 737 Max, N.Y.
+TIMES, Jan.
+8, 2021, at B4.